kldtz/rb-tree-multi/README.md

 ### Methods

 * `delete(key, value)`: deletes specified key-value pair.
 Value defaults to `null` if omitted.
 Returns true if deletion was successful, false otherwise.
-If you supplied a custom equality function to the constructor, it will be used to determine which value to delete.
+If you supplied a custom value comparator function to the constructor, it will be used to determine which value to delete.
     ```javascript
     tree.delete(2, 'b')
     // Delete key 1 with value null, counterpart to tree.insert(1)